Questions and Answers about Health Care Information Forms for Individuals (Forms 1095-A, 1095-B, and 1095-C)

-Because of the health care law, you might receive some new forms this winter providing you with information about the health coverage you had or were offered in 2015.
-The information below is intended to help individuals understand these new forms, including who should expect to receive them and what to do with them.
+The information below is intended to help individuals understand 1095 forms, including who should expect to receive them and what to do with them.

-Starting early in 2016, you may receive one or more forms providing information about the health care coverage that you had or were offered during the previous year.
-Much like Form W-2 and Form 1099, which include information about the income you received, these new health care forms provide information that you may need when you file your individual income tax return.
-Also like Forms W-2 and 1099, these new forms will be provided to the IRS by the entity that provides the form to you.
+Form 1095's provides information about the health care coverage that you had or were offered during the previous year.
+Much like Form W-2 and Form 1099, which include information about the income you received, these health care forms provide information that you may need when you file your individual income tax return.
+Also like Forms W-2 and 1099, these new forms will be provided to the Internal Revenue Service (IRS) by the entity that provides the form to you.

 - Form 1095-A, Health Insurance Marketplace Statement.
 The Health Insurance Marketplace (Marketplace) sends this form to individuals who enrolled in coverage there, with information about the coverage, who was covered, and when.
 Individuals who have health care coverage through the LAUSD will not receive this form.

 - Form 1095-B, Health Coverage.
 Health insurance providers (for example, health insurance companies such as Kaiser, Health Net, and United Health Care) send this form to individuals they cover, with information about who was covered and when.

 - Form 1095-C, Employer-Provided Health Insurance Offer and Coverage.
 Certain employers send this form to certain employees, with information about what coverage the employer offered.
 Employers that offer health coverage referred to as “self-insured coverage” (Anthem Blue Cross plans) send this form to individuals they cover, with information about who was covered and when.

 2. When will I receive these health care tax forms?